YaogeJi/website-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Statistical learning over networks
+- Statistical learning
+- Decentralized estimation and inference
-- Distributed optimization of large-Scale complex networks
+- Distributed optimization theory
+- Stochastic optimization
+- High-dimensional probability and statistics
 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Operation Research
+  - course: Ph.D. in Operation Research
     institution: Purdue University
     year: Present
   - course: M.S in Probability and Stochastic Process